whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-6-arduino-fade/index.md

 Then the `delay();` function is used to pause for 30 milliseconds.
 This value controls the speed of the fade.

+### fadeAmmount

+The `fadeAmmount` value controls the rate of increase of each step of brightness.
+If it is at the default of 5 then it steps up by 5 each time through the loop.
+If it is at 25 then it steps up in brightness by 25 each time through the loop.

 ```C

 int led = 9;         // the PWM pin the LED is attached to